mnemesong/urals-renderer-web/README.md

 ## Description
-Functions for render web-element by template into html:
-- staticly in html text for SSR
+Functions for render web-element by template into html staticly for SSR
-- in browser by DOM with settings events after

 ## Requirements